maupilia/SRT/sphinx/Pulsar/P-band/ROACH1/start-obs.rst

 In the vnc session corr@seadas
 ----------------------------------

 #.
-Open a terminal and start SEADAS
+If you do not see the SEADAS interface, open a terminal and start it:

     ``$ seadas``